massoncheg/forgejo-docs/admin/logging-documentation.md

 Please note, the access logger will log at `INFO` level, setting the `LEVEL` of this logger to `WARN` or above will result in no access logs.

-NB: You can redirect the access logger to send its events to the Gitea log using the value: `ACCESS = ,`
+NB: You can redirect the access logger to send its events to the Forgejo log using the value: `ACCESS = ,`

 #### The ACCESS_LOG_TEMPLATE